-2.1 Guest skating is allowed when space permits and the appropriate fees are paid at the office prior to the commencement of the session.
+2.1 Guest skating is allowed on StarSkate sessions when space permits and the appropriate fees are paid at the office prior to the commencement of the session.

-2.2 Intermediate and Senior Sessions – guests must meet session requirements to guest skate.
+2.2 Guests must meet session requirements to guest skate.

 2.3 Non-member guests are not allowed music privileges.
-Non members must provide CFSA membership card.
+Non members must provide Skate Canada membership card/number.